hugoheden/postgresql-jsonb-select-keys/README.md

 # jsonb_select_keys - a PostgreSQL function

-A postgresql function for selecting a subset of jsonb fields

-"Deep selection" of json documents (well jsonb) in postgres.
+A postgresql function for selecting a subset of jsonb fields.
+"Deep selection" of json documents (well jsonb).
 (Is "projection" a better term?)

 Tested with postgres 12